dereuromark/cakephp-qrcode/docs/README.md

 echo $this->QrCode->image($text, $optionalOptions);
 ```

-By default it uses base64encoded images, so no 2nd request is required.
+By default, it uses base64encoded images, so no 2nd request is required.

 ### Formatter
 You can use the built-in formatter for most common QR code types: